BassantMaher/SocialNetworking/README.md

 - **JWT**: JSON Web Tokens for authentication.
 - **CSS/SCSS**: Styling the user interface.

+## ⚠️ Disclaimer:

+   Please note that this platform allows users to create accounts and upload posts.
+I am not responsible for any image uploads that may contain violations or inappropriate content.
+I kindly ask users to respect the platform and not misuse it to post bad or harmful content.
+Let’s keep this space positive and valuable for everyone!

 ## Acknowledgements

 This project was developed following the **NodeJS - The Complete Guide (MVC, REST APIs, GraphQL, Deno)** course by [Maximilian Schwarzmüller](https://academind.com/).